Mount Bromo and Mount Ijen are two very active volcanoes that I have been dying to go and explore for quite some time now.

 Leave the hotel in the minivan for a 2 hour drive through the forest and coffee plantations and arrive at the base camp of Kawah Ijen, (Paltuding) at 1900m above sea level.
 Keep an eye out for the wild Luwak’s!

 It is up to you if you would like to watch the sunrise from down in the crater by the blue lake or alternatively you can hike back to the top of the crater rim and watch the sunrise over the largest acidic lake in the world.
-Watching the sunrise from the crater rim was truly an unforgettable moment and one of the best sunrises I have ever seen to date!
+Watching the sunrise from the crater rim of Mt Ijen was truly an unforgettable moment and one of the best sunrises I have ever seen to date!

-Inside the crater is a sulphur mine where you will see the local workers exploiting the sulphur.
-You will witness the enormous courage and hard labour of these men (miners and bearers) who live by the extraction of this sulphur which is used for pharmacology and cosmetology.
+Inside the crater of Mount Ijen is a sulfur mine where you will see the local workers exploiting the sulfur.
+You will witness the enormous courage and hard labor of these men (miners and bearers) who live by the extraction of this sulfur which is used for pharmacology and cosmetology.

 At around 9 am begin the one hour hike back down to the base camp and drive for 20 minutes to a traditional warung to enjoy a local breakfast.

 From Gillimanuk, west Bali port, the drive is approximately 4 hours to the drop-off point in Seminyak and this will be the end of the Mount Bromo and Mount Ijen adventure.

-Sunrise over the largest acidic lake in the world, Kawah Ijen
+Sunrise over Kawah Ijen

 Birds-eye view of Kawah Ijen